time

 Writing Tip: Let the Child in You Out to Play

 Today, I had a lot to do.
 I walked by my watercolors.
 My heart longed to stop and enjoy them.
 Most of the time I walk on because it takes time to get everything out and then put it away.
-Because of other demands with my work, those creative urges get repressed and leave an an unfulfilled longing.
+Because of other demands with my work, those creative urges get repressed and leave an unfulfilled longing.

 However, today I decided to apply the 15 minute principle.
 I pulled out my little travel case of watercolors and sat down and began to play with them.
-I have taken drawing and watercolor classes before but set those on the shelf for years.
+I have taken drawing and watercolor classes before, but set those on the shelf for years.
 Recently, I started going to a watercolor class again.

 I decided to let myself be a child again and simply be creative and capture the joy I see in them.
-I had learned other more formal methods to make everything look good but somehow that approach also hindered me because it took so much time.
+I had learned other more formal methods to make everything look good, but somehow that approach also hindered me because it took so much time.

-So I imitated my grandsons and simply sat down and did a watercolor sketch and then wet into wet paint.
+So I imitated my grandsons and simply sat down and did a watercolor sketch, and then wet into wet paint.
 I’m sharing it here to say, “Look what I did!”14-7-28 watercolor flowers 2014-07-28 16.59.35

 After I finished in about 15 minutes, I felt renewed and refreshed and my business tasks seemed lighter and more doable.
-Then I decided to write about it and I feel more inspired and creative in my writing too.
+Then I decided to write about it, and I feel more inspired and creative in my writing too.

 I encourage you to experiment with other creative activities and hobbies to give you a fresh approach to your work and your writing.